lbborkowski/wind-turbine-detector/README.md

 > *Original aerial images obtained from [National Agriculture Imagery Program (NAIP) database](https://www.fsa.usda.gov/programs-and-services/aerial-photography/imagery-programs/naip-imagery/)*

 ## Training
 Training was performed on labeled 300 x 300 pixel images that were chipped from the original 5978 x 7648 pixel aerial images from the [National Agriculture Imagery Program (NAIP) database](https://www.fsa.usda.gov/programs-and-services/aerial-photography/imagery-programs/naip-imagery/).
 Each image contained at least one wind turbine which was labeled using [LabelImg](https://github.com/tzutalin/labelImg).
 A few of the labeled images are shown below.
-In total, 488 images were used for training.
+In total, 392 images were used for training and 80 for testing.
 This training set included wind turbines of different capacity, manufacturer, and design.
 ![](/READMEimages/train_01.png) ![](/READMEimages/train_02.png) ![](/READMEimages/train_03.png) ![](/READMEimages/train_04.png) ![](/READMEimages/train_05.png) ![](/READMEimages/train_06.png)

 ## Validation